nutmas/CapstoneProject-AutoWheels/README.md

 ## Traffic Light Detection and Classification

-The first approach was to use a off-the-shelf detector (YOLO) to detect the traffic lights.
+The first approach was to use a off-the-shelf detector (YOLO) to detect the bounding boxes of traffic lights.
-Simulator detections were very good.
-For OpenCV based classifier was developed to work over the YOLO detections.
-This system performed well on simulator, but not on track data.
-Off-the-shelf detection on the track data (from provided ROS bag) was poor.
-But OpenCV classification was also much harder.
-It became clear that
- 1) we would need to train the detector with track data; and
- 2) an OpenCV classifier would not work on track data.

-We moved on to train networks with both simulator and track data.
-We trained the networks to detect new classes.
-Instead of detecting `traffic light` they would detect either `red`, `green` or `yellow`.
-This model would integrate in one what was once a seperate detector and classifier.
+The simulator detections for the YOLO bounding boxes were very good.
+We had hoped to combine these detections with a simple OpenCV approach to light classifications.
+This end to end system worked very well in simulation, but not on track data.
+The off-the-shelf YOLO detection on the track data (from provided ROS bag) was poor.
+The OpenCV approach had an even more difficult time with the real track data due to the bright lighting conditions.
+We decided it would be better and more reliable to learn a model to classify the light colors rather than try to account for the brightness differences in OpenCV.
+It was clear that we would need to train a detector and classifier with both simulation and real track data.
+Along these lines we had two distinct approaches:

+1. Train two models, one for traffic light bounding box detection and another for traffic light color classification.
+These were the YOLO and Darknet models respectively and fed inputs into one another.

+2. Create a single model the integrated detection and light classification.

 ### Annotating data
-For the simulator data we used the off-the-shelf YOLO detections of traffic lights along with the OpenCV classifier to compile the dataset.
-Then we manually removed false positives and corrected bad labels.

-For the track data, we manually annotated the images using [LabelImg](https://github.com/tzutalin/labelImg) and [Yolo_mark](https://github.com/AlexeyAB/Yolo_mark).
+For the simulator data we used the off-the-shelf YOLO detections of traffic lights along and the OpenCV classifier to compile a training dataset.
+We manually exammined this training set correcting any false positives or bad labels.
+For generating a training set from track data, we manually annotated the images using [LabelImg](https://github.com/tzutalin/labelImg) and [Yolo_mark](https://github.com/AlexeyAB/Yolo_mark).

 ### Training
 We used pre-trained networks to accelerate training and increase performance.
 Two networks were used: YOLOv3 and X.
 The final solution used Y.

+### OpenCV
+The OpenCV approach included in tl_classifier.py further cropped and resized the input images and converted them from BRG to HSV.
+The V componenet of the image was binary thresholded and the image was split into top, middle and bottom components corresponding to the red, yellow and green lights.
+The section with the largest greater than zero count determined the light color.
+This was inspired by the reference blog included below.

-### YOLOv3
+### YOLOv3 and Darknet
+TODO(Volker, Diogo): Discuss your two part training approach using YOLO and Darknet.

+### End to End Net

+TODO(Steve): Discuss your end to end model approach for cropping and classification.

 ### References